Kimberly J. Benjamin, Founder & Managing Attorney

 FAQ About Bail Bondsman KCMO

-If you have been charged with one or more assaults or violent crimes in Missouri, your bond will be more expensive than if you are accused of less serious crimes.
-Your attorney and bail bondsman Kansas City Missouri can explain in more detail.
+If you have been charged with one or more assaults or violent crimes in Missouri, your bond will be more expensive than being accused of less serious crimes.
+Your attorney and bail bondsman can explain in more detail.

-After bail is posted, or the bond has been secured, the release process takes around one to two hours.
-A reputable attorney can help you locate a bail bonds Kansas City MO agent.
+After bail is posted or the bond has been secured, the release process takes around one to two hours.
+A reputable attorney can help you locate a bail bonds agent.

-How Do You Find a Kansas City Bail Bondsman?
+How Do You Find a Kansas City Bail Bond Agent?

-Typically, the judge will only grant to release you on your own recognizance if you are charged with a low-level crime, he or she does not consider you a threat to others or a flight risk.
-If these are not options, bail bonds Kansas City MO is the best choice.
+Typically, the judge will only grant to release you on your own recognizance if you are charged with a low-level crime.
+They do not consider you a threat to others or a flight risk.
+If these are not options, bail bonds are the best choice.